 Instructional and Research Facilities

-The Hawai'i Institute of Geophysics and Planetology (HIGP) conducts geological, geochemical, geophysical, oceanographic, acoustic, and atmospheric research, as well as remote sensing research, in Earth, space, and marine sciences.
+The Hawai‘i Institute of Geophysics and Planetology (HIGP) conducts geological, geochemical, geophysical, oceanographic, acoustic, and atmospheric research, as well as remote sensing research, in Earth, space (includes moons, comets, and asteroilds), and marine sciences.
 Programs embrace research and advanced training in marine geology and geophysics, small satellite development and launch, infrasound, materials science and high-pressure mineral geophysics, evolution of the Solar System, seismology and solid Earth geophysics, planetary geology, meteoritics, volcanology, rock magnetism, geodetics, and petrology.
-The institute maintains various specialized facilities in support of its research endeavors and has a number of instrument development programs, including hyperspectral imagers, Raman spectrometers, and small satellites.
-HIGP includes the Hawai'i Space Grant Consortium, which runs a wide variety of education and fellowship programs at the K-12, undergraduate, and professional levels in the form of workforce development and also provides outreach to the Hawai'i community.
-HIGP is also the home of the Pacific Regional Planetary Data Center, and maintains several websites for the community, including "Planetary Science Research Discoveries" and the "Hawai'i MODVOLC Near Real-time Thermal Monitoring of Global Hot-spots."
+The institute maintains various specialized facilities in support of its research endeavors such as a secondary ion mass spectrometry lab and advanced electron microscopy lab and has a number of instrument development programs, including the Hawai‘i Mapping Research Group who build and operate advanced sonars for seafloor mapping.
+Other instrument development programs include hyperspectral imagers, Raman spectrometers, and small satellites.
+HIGP includes the Hawai‘i Space Grant Consortium, which runs a wide variety of education and fellowship programs at the K-12, undergraduate, and professional levels in the form of workforce development and also provides outreach to the Hawai‘i community.
+HIGP is also the home of the Pacific Regional Planetary Data Center, and maintains several websites for the community, including “Planetary Science Research Discoveries” and the “Hawai‘i MODVOLC Near Real-time Thermal Monitoring of Global Hot-spots.”

 The Hawai‘i Institute of Marine Biology (HIMB) was established on the island of Moku O Lo‘e in 1965 when its name was changed from the Hawai‘i Marine Laboratory.
 The institute is responsible for providing leadership and support for studies in the marine environment, particularly coral reefs.
 It provides facilities and services for faculty members, graduate and undergraduate students, and visiting scholars for research and education in marine biology and related topics.
 The core faculty, plus many from other UH departments, study the life processes of marine organisms including plants, animals, and microbes.
 Research at HIMB covers a broad range of topics including coral reef biology and ecology, the behavior, physiology and sensory systems of marine mammals, tropical aquaculture, the behavior of reef fish, shark ecology and sensory systems, fish endocrinology, pollution and management of marine ecosystems, coastal biogeochemical processes, fisheries, and bioengineering and genetics.